 I read something this week that totally mazed my mind.
 Since I am unable to even think about anything else I guess I will write about it.

 On Barbara Ellin Fox's US Horsemanship blog she has a posting on the modern misuse of draw reins (the web address is at the end.)
-As a general rule I do not like draw reins, I know that, in experienced well trained hands, they can be an extremely…Continue
+As a general rule I do not like draw reins, I know that, in experienced well trained hands, they can be…Continue

 Added by Horse Resource Network on June 24, 2011 at 9:00am — No Comments